-EDUC 6201X Introduction to Literacy and the Reading/Writing Process

-Approaches to teaching reading/writing; perspectives from theories of psycholinguistics; emergent literacy in the pre-school years; methods and materials for teaching reading/writing as integrated processes in grades K-6; integration with content area subjects; adaptation to meet special needs of children; assessment; supervised field experiences with children.
-(Not open to students who are enrolled in or have completed Education 7023T [746T].)
+CBSE 6201X Introduction to Literacy and the Reading/Writing Process 30 hours lecture, 30 hours laboratory; 3 credits Approaches to teaching reading/writing; perspectives from theories of psycholinguistics; emergent literacy in the pre-school years; methods and materials for teaching reading/writing as integrated processes in grades K-6; integration with content area subjects; adaptation to meet special needs of children; assessment; supervised field experiences with children.
+(Not open to students who are enrolled in or have completed Childhood and Special Education 7023T [746T].)
 Prerequisite: a course in literature.

-EDUC 6202X Teaching Mathematics in the Elementary School

-Approaches to teaching mathematics; perspectives from theories of cognitive development; methods and materials for teaching key concepts, skills, and thinking processes in mathematics, grades PreK-6; analysis of curricula; integration of mathematics with other subject areas; adaptation of instruction to meet special needs of students; assessment; supervised field experiences with children.
+CBSE 6202X Teaching Mathematics in the Elementary School 30 hours lecture, 30 hours laboratory; 3 credits Approaches to teaching mathematics; perspectives from theories of cognitive development; methods and materials for teaching key concepts, skills, and thinking processes in mathematics, grades PreK-6; analysis of curricula; integration of mathematics with other subject areas; adaptation of instruction to meet special needs of students; assessment; supervised field experiences with children.
 Prerequisite: Mathematics \1401 [1.95] or a 3-credit mathematics course.

-EDUC 6203X Models of Teaching Science in the Elementary Classroom

-30 hours lecture, 30 hours laboratory, including field experience; 3 credits

-Exploration of effective teaching practices in science; analysis of the connections among curriculum, instruction, and assessment of elementary and early childhood science.
+CBSE 6203X Models of Teaching Science in the Elementary Classroom 30 hours lecture, 30 hours laboratory, including field experience; 3 Exploration of effective teaching practices in science; analysis of the connections among curriculum, instruction, and assessment of elementary and early childhood science.
 Science as a way of knowing the world and a tool for problem solving.
 Examination and evaluation of cognitive and affective foundations of materials from national curriculum projects; methods and materials for teaching key concepts, skills, and thinking processes in science, grades PreK-6.
 Integration of science with other subject areas; adaptation of instruction and assessment to meet special needs of students.
 Issues of gender bias in science teaching.
 Supervised field experience.
 Prerequisite: a 3-credit science course.

-EDUC 6204X Integrated Teaching Methods and Student Teaching in Elementary and Early Childhood Grades

-30 hours seminar, 240 hours student teaching; 6 credits Instructional methods for integrating the teaching of communication arts, social studies, science, and mathematics in the elementary and early childhood grades.
+CBSE 6204X Integrated Teaching Methods and Student Teaching in Elementary and Early Childhood Grades 30 hours seminar, 240 hours student teaching; 6 credits Instructional methods for integrating the teaching of communication arts, social studies, science, and mathematics in the elementary and early childhood grades.
 Development and analysis of curricular materials for urban children of varying cultural backgrounds.
 Application of the principles of teaching to all aspects of the curriculum.
 Instructor's approval for site and schedule of hours required.